RinkiyaKeDad/my-fav-quotes/content/posts/somebody-has-to-start/index.md

 Dalinar had come to help Kaladin's men, attacking those archers and saving Bridge Four.

-*The lighteyes don't care about life,* Lirin had said*.
-So I must.
+*The lighteyes don't care about life,* Lirin had said. *So I must.
 So we must.*

 *So you must....*